Debris flow

-Debris flows are geological phenomena in which water-laden masses of soil and fragmented rock rush down mountainsides, funnel into stream channels, entrain objects in their paths, and form thick, muddy deposits on valley floors.
-They generally have bulk densities comparable to those of rock avalanches and other types of landslides (roughly 2000 kilograms per cubic meter), but owing to widespread sediment liquefaction caused by high pore-fluid pressures, they can flow almost as fluidly as water.
+Debris flows are geological phenomena in which water-laden masses of soil and fragmented rock flow down mountainsides, funnel into stream channels, entrain objects in their paths, and form thick, muddy deposits on valley floors.
+They generally have bulk densities comparable to those of rockslides and other types of landslides (roughly 2000 kilograms per cubic meter), but owing to widespread sediment liquefaction caused by high pore-fluid pressures, they can flow almost as fluidly as water.
 Debris flows descending steep channels commonly attain speeds that surpass 10 m/s (36 km/h), although some large flows can reach speeds that are much greater.
 Debris flows with volumes ranging up to about 100,000 cubic meters occur frequently in mountainous regions worldwide.
 The largest prehistoric flows have had volumes exceeding 1 billion cubic meters (i.e., 1 cubic kilometer).
 As a result of their high sediment concentrations and mobility, debris flows can be very destructive.

 Notable debris-flow disasters of the twentieth century involved more than 20,000 fatalities in Armero, Colombia, in 1985 and tens of thousands in Vargas State, Venezuela, in 1999.

 Features and behavior

 Debris flows have volumetric sediment concentrations exceeding about 40 to 50%, and the remainder of a flow's volume consists of water.
-By definition, “debris” includes sediment grains with diverse shapes and sizes, commonly ranging from microscopic clay particles to great boulders.
+By definition, "debris" includes sediment grains with diverse shapes and sizes, commonly ranging from microscopic clay particles to great boulders.
 Media reports often use the term mudflow to describe debris flows, but true mudflows are composed mostly of grains smaller than sand.
 On Earth's land surface, mudflows are far less common than debris flows.
 However, underwater mudflows are prevalent on submarine continental margins, where they may spawn turbidity currents.
 Debris flows in forested regions can contain large quantities of woody debris such as logs and tree stumps.
 Sediment-rich water floods with solid concentrations ranging from about 10 to 40% behave somewhat differently from debris flows and are known as hyperconcentrated floods.
 Normal stream flows contain even lower concentrations of sediment.

 Debris flows can be triggered by intense rainfall or snowmelt, by dam-break or glacial outburst floods, or by landsliding that may or may not be associated with intense rain or earthquakes.
 In all cases the chief conditions required for debris flow initiation include the presence of slopes steeper than about 25 degrees, the availability of abundant loose sediment, soil, or weathered rock, and sufficient water to bring this loose material to a state of almost complete saturation (with all the pore space filled).
 Debris flows can be more frequent following forest and brush fires, as experience in southern California demonstrates.
 They pose a significant hazard in many steep, mountainous areas, and have received particular attention in Japan, China, Taiwan, USA, Canada, New Zealand, the Philippines, the European Alps, Russia, and Kazakhstan.
 In Japan a large debris flow or landslide is called yamatsunami (山津波), literally mountain tsunami.